vaibhavkapase1302/Terraform-Infrastructure-Project/README.md

 When you're finished experimenting, destroy the resources and avoid unnecessary charges.

+## Git Section

-## Adding all code files from the local machine to Online GitHub Repo by using the Version control "Git"
+Adding all code files from the local machine to Online GitHub Repo by using the Version control "Git"

 Open the Git bash and type these commands step by step